-For example, the Chase Ultimate Rewards MasterCard and Citi Platinum Select MasterCard charge no interest for 12 months on balance transfers and purchases.
+For example, the Chase Ultimate Rewards MasterCard and Citi Platinum Select MasterCard MasterCard (this offer has expired) charge no interest for 12 months on balance transfers and purchases.
 The Hess Visa from Chase drop the introductory rate after eight and six months, respectively.

 Some cards link the introductory annual percentage rate (APR) to billing cycles.
 The GM Card and Fifth Third Bank Cash Rewards MasterCard, respectively, charge 0 percent APR for the first six and four cycles.

 Transferring balances can also give you access to more perks.
 For example, you may be able to get a new card that has no annual fee, a longer payment grace period or cash back on purchases and other rewards.
 Some cards also offer car rental insurance, identity theft protection programs and money saving discounts.